booktrackerGirl/booktrackerGirl/README.md

 #### I am a Computational Social Science research student, specifically working on Natural Language Processing.

-I recently contributed to <b>[The Turing Way](https://the-turing-way.netlify.app/welcome)</b> across different chapters of the project.
+I have contributed to <b>[The Turing Way](https://the-turing-way.netlify.app/welcome)</b> across different chapters of the project.
 You can find my name in the [list of contributers](https://github.com/alan-turing-institute/the-turing-way#contributors) and [records](https://the-turing-way.netlify.app/afterword/contributors-record.html#aditi-dutta)!

-As a participant in [OLS-7](https://openlifesci.org/ols-7.html), I am working on creating an [Open Science platform for humanities and computational social scientists](https://github.com/booktrackerGirl/Open-platform-for-social-science-researchers).
+As a participant in [OLS-7](https://openlifesci.org/ols-7.html), I worked on creating an [Open Science platform for humanities and computational social scientists](https://github.com/booktrackerGirl/Open-platform-for-social-science-researchers).
 My project can be found listed on the OLS website [here](https://openlifesci.org/ols-7/projects-participants/#projects).

+Currently, I am a [Community Awardee](https://www.turing.ac.uk/people/doctoral-students/aditi-dutta) of the [Turing Enrichment Scheme](https://www.turing.ac.uk/work-turing/studentships/enrichment) for the cohort of 2024.
+Looking forward to connect with the experts and peers from the Alan Turing Institute and collaborate on projects.

 <h2 align="left">👨🏻‍💻 About Me:</h2>